Samsung Electronics profit guidance suggests costly S6 miss

 Revenue for the quarter would fall 8.3 percent from a year earlier to 48 trillion won, well below the 53.4 trillion won average analyst forecast and the fifth consecutive quarter of annual decline.
 The company gave no other specifics and is expected to report its full results in late July.

-Samsung shares had jumped 2.1 percent as of 0213 GMT (10.13 p.m.
-EDT), outperforming a 0.3 percent decline for the broader market .KS11 as investors appeared to breathe a sigh of relief that the guidance was better than analysts' worst fears.
+Samsung shares had jumped 2.1 percent as of 0213 GMT, outperforming a 0.3 percent decline for the broader market as investors appeared to breathe a sigh of relief that the guidance was better than analysts' worst fears.

 Samsung's annual profit is expected to rebound this year from a three-year low in 2014, but its shares have languished in recent months amid doubts about sales of its new Galaxy S6 smartphones.